-Category A Speed less than 91K1.
-Category B Speed 91KT or more but less than 121KT.

-- Category C Speed 121KT or more but less than 141KT. - Category D Speed 141KT or more but less than 166KT.

-Category E Speed 166KT or more.
+- Category B Speed 91KT or more but less than 121KT. - Category C Speed 121KT or more but less than 141KT. - Category D Speed 141KT or more but less than 166KT. - Category E Speed 166KT or more.

 AIRCRAFT APPROACH CATEGORY (ICAO) - The ICAO table, depicted in the ATC section "Flight Procedures (DOC 8168) Arrival and Approach Procedures", indicates the specified range of handling speeds (IAS in Knots) for each category of aircraft to perform the maneuvers specified.
 These speed ranges have been assumed for use in calculating airspace and obstacle clearance for each procedure.